West Baltic languages

-The West Baltic languages are a group of extinct Baltic languages that were spoken by West Baltic peoples.
-West Baltic is one of the two primary branches of Baltic languages, along with East Baltic.
+The West Baltic languages were a group of Balto-Slavic languages that were spoken by Baltic peoples.
+West Baltic is one of the two primary branches posited for the Baltic languages, along with East Baltic.
 It includes Old Prussian, Sudovian, West Galindian, possibly Pomeranian Baltic, Skalvian and Old Curonian.

 Attestation

 The only properly attested West Baltic language of which texts are known is Old Prussian, although there are a few short remnants of Old Curonian and Sudovian in the form of isolated words and short phrases.
 Many West Baltic languages went extinct in the 16th century while Old Prussian ceased to be spoken in the early 18th century.

 Classification

 The only languages securely classified as West Baltic are Old Prussian and West Galindian, which could also be a dialect of Old Prussian.

 Most scholars consider Skalvian to be a West Baltic language or dialect.
 Another possible classification is a transitional language between West and East Baltic.

 Sudovian is either classified as an Old Prussian dialect, a West Baltic language or a transitional language between West and East Baltic.
 The former two options would leave Sudovian in the West Baltic phylum.

 Old Curonian is the least securely classified language.
 It is argued to be either West Baltic with significant East Baltic influence, or East Baltic.